zendframework/zendframework/README.md

    internal variables container by default.
 If you wish to do so, it does provide an optional $overwrite argument; passing a boolean true will cause the method to overwrite the container.
- - Zend\Feed\Reader was not properly protecting against XXE injections;
-   this situation has now been corrected.
  - Zend\Validator\Iban was expanded to include Single Euro Payments Area (SEPA) support
  - Zend\Mvc\Controller\ControllerManager now allows fetching controllers